 Starting in a New Role…

-In my own career, I developed a really effective set of actions and communications based on 3 lists (described below) that helped me to quickly establish my credibility, and to start building effective connections across the organization right away.
+In my own career, I developed a really effective set of actions and conversations based on 3 lists (described below) that helped me to quickly establish my credibility, and to start building effective connections across the organization right away.

 This approach is not only useful for when you are new to a role or a company — you can use this technique to give yourself a boost in effectiveness and credibility within your current job as well.

 List #1.
-Opportunities and Issues as I see them
+Opportunities and Issues

 This is a list of top level things that you see the need to address in your role.
 Some of them will be things to fix, and others will be opportunities to go after.